 I’ll be honest with you and say that when I first started planning my trip to Oman, I had no idea what to expect.
-I thought that independent travel in Oman was going to be much more difficult than it was, and I thought that I would be “safer” to hire a guide to take me around.
+I thought that independent travel in Oman was going to be much more difficult than it was.
+I thought that it would be “safer” to hire a guide to take me around.

-Fortunately, I decided to go with the “let’s wait and see what happens when I get there” approach.
-I was lucky in that I met locals both by chance and by Couchsurfing who took it upon themselves to show me around and make sure I had the best possible introduction to Oman.
+I decided to go with the “let’s wait and see what happens when I get there” approach when I travelled solo to Oman.
+I was lucky in that I met locals both by chance and by Couchsurfing.
+These wonderful people took it upon themselves to show me around and make sure I had the best possible introduction to Oman.